Can I Eat Expired Red Wine Vinaigrette Salad Dressing Commercially Bottled Sold Unrefrigerated Unopened?

 If Red Wine Vinaigrette Salad Dressing sold unrefrigerated and unopened looks discolored, has a strange odor, or appears separated with a thick texture, it may have spoiled.
 Check for any mold growth as well.
 When in doubt, it's best to discard the dressing to avoid potential foodborne illness.

 Red Wine Vinaigrette Salad Dressing may pose a foodborne illness risk if left unrefrigerated for an extended period after opening.
 Pathogens such as Clostridium botulinum can thrive in low-acid environments like vinaigrettes.
-To prevent illness, always refrigerate the dressing after opening, discard if it shows signs of spoilage, and avoid consuming if it has been left unrefrigerated for more than 2 hours in temperatures above 40°F (4°C).
+To reduce the risk of foodborne illness, always refrigerate the dressing after opening, discard if it shows signs of spoilage, and avoid consuming if it has been left unrefrigerated for more than 2 hours in temperatures above 40°F (4°C).
 High-risk scenarios include using contaminated utensils or storing the dressing in warm environments.

 To maintain the quality of Red Wine Vinaigrette Salad Dressing, store it in a cool, dark place away from direct sunlight and heat sources.
 Once opened, refrigerate the dressing to prolong its shelf life and prevent bacterial growth.
 Shake well before each use to ensure proper emulsification of ingredients.
 Consider transferring small portions of the dressing into a smaller container for daily use to minimize exposure to air and contaminants.